 The Town Centre streets are to be designed as urban streets, where the interface between public and private domains is designed to promote pedestrian amenity.
 Active frontages are to be provided at ground level where required.
 Where residential uses are in the ground floor of buildings, the ground floor is to be designed to provide an attractive, visually articulated, landscaped ground level interface between the public and private domains.
 Multiple entries from the street to ground level apartments are desirable to promote an active interface between the public and private domains.
 The primary outdoor private open space of ground level apartments is not to be located on the street frontage.
-Entry spaces are appropriate from the street frontage, with ground level setbacks and small changes of level designed to provide privacy whilst maintaining a visual interest and detail is to be provided in the lower levels of buildings to enhance the quality of the pedestrian experience.
+Entry spaces are appropriate from the street frontage, with ground level setbacks and small changes of level designed to provide privacy whilst maintaining a visual connection with the street.
+Low fences and palisade fences are preferable to high masonry walls.
+Visual interest and detail is to be provided in the lower levels of buildings to enhance the quality of the pedestrian experience.